 • Document everything: dated journal, screenshots, audio recordings (legal if you're a participant), photos, witnesses, medical records

-• Reporting channels: internal complaint → Yorisoi Hotline 0120-279-338 (free, 14 languages) → Labor Standards Inspection Office → Comprehensive Labor Consultation Corner → Police (for crimes) → Labor Tribunal
+• Reporting channels: internal complaint → Yorisoi Hotline 0120-279-338 (free; press 2 for foreign-language support, ~10 languages on limited schedule) → Labor Standards Inspection Office → Comprehensive Labor Consultation Corner → Police (for crimes) → Labor Tribunal

-• Visa protection: reporting does not affect your status; retaliation is illegal; 3-month grace period applies if you lose your job; support organization must help
+• Visa protection: reporting does not affect your status; retaliation is illegal; under Article 22-4, status may be revoked if activity stops for 3 months without justifiable reason, but in practice job-search time is allowed; support organization must help

 • Don't: sign under pressure, physically retaliate, suffer in silence, quit without a plan, give evidence to harasser